microsoft/azuredevopslabs/labs/azuredevops/packagemanagement/readme.md

 <a name="Exercise1"></a>
 ## Exercise 1: Working with Azure Artifacts ##

 **Azure Artifacts** is an extension to Azure DevOps Services and Azure DevOps Server.
-It comes pre-installed in Azure DevOps Services, Azure DevOps Server 2019 and Team Foundation Server (TFS) 2017 and 2018.
+It comes pre-installed in Azure DevOps Services, Azure DevOps Server 2019, Team Foundation Server (TFS) 2017 and 2018.

 <a name="Ex1Task1"></a>
 ### Task 1: Creating and connecting to a feed ###